 A Brief History of Traffic Laws

-In 1910, New York introduced the first prohibition on driving while intoxicated.
-Safety equipment, such as seat belts (safety belts) and airbags, were created in the 1950s and 60s.
-Later, states began to require the use of seat belts in the 80s.
-Most recently, states have rolled out "distracted driving" laws.
-These laws restrict motorists from using a cell phone or other digital device while driving.
+Safety equipment like seat belts emerged in the 1950s and 60s.
+Later, states began to require the use of seat belts in the 80s, and airbags soon followed.
+In recent years states have rolled out distracted driving laws, which restrict motorists from using cell phones and other wireless devices while driving.

 Common Traffic Law Violations

 While each state has its own traffic codes, there are only slight variations from one state to the next on the major rules of the road.
 For example, all states use the same types of traffic signals based on the Manual on Uniform Traffic Control Devices from the U.S. Department of Transportation.

 The maximum speed limit on freeways differs by state, with one section of freeway in Texas boasting an 85 mph speed limit.
 Some local municipalities also have ordinances that drivers must follow.

 Below are some examples of common traffic law violations enforced in all states: